vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

                         <p>A JSON string of features requested by the driver.
 Each feature will return a ParameterStatus message.
 Currently supports the following features:</p>
 <ul>
                <li>'request_complex_types': <em>false</em> is the default.
 If set to <em>true</em>, server will return complex type metadata.
 Otherwise, complex types will be treated as long varchar.</li>
                <li>'extend-copy-reject-info': <em>false</em> is the default.
-If set to <em>true></em>, server will return a modified format of the WriteFile message when the RETURNREJECTED keyword is used in a copy command.
+If set to <em>true</em>, server will return a modified format of the <a href="#writefile-o">WriteFile</a> message when the RETURNREJECTED keyword is used in a copy command.
 The modified format means that for each rejected row the server will return the rejected row number as int64, the length of the message as int32, and then the message itself as a string.
 This allows full diagnostic results from a failed copy command to be identified row by row.</li>
                </ul><p>Example value: {"request_complex_types":true}</p>
                      </td>
                   </tr>